raphaelgarcia7/raphaelgarcia7/README.md

 ## 👨‍💻 About Me
 Full Stack Developer with experience in building scalable and user-friendly applications.
-Specialized in **TypeScript, React, C#, and SQL**, I enjoy designing solutions that seamlessly integrate backend, frontend, and cloud technologies.
+Specialized in **TypeScript, React, C#, and SQL**, I focus on delivering solutions that integrate backend, frontend, and cloud technologies seamlessly.

-Beyond the technical side, I value **clean code, pragmatism, and problem-solving**, and I’m constantly improving my skills to build robust software and grow into an international career.
+I value **clean code, pragmatism, and problem-solving**, and I’m always learning new technologies and improving my skills to deliver high-quality software and grow in an international career.

 ---

 ## 📌 Current Role
 💻 **Full Stack Developer** at Control 2
-Focused on delivering impactful solutions, improving system scalability, and modernizing applications with React and .NET.
+Delivering impactful solutions, modernizing systems, and enhancing scalability using React and .NET.

 ---

-## 🎓 Education
+## 🎓 Formation
 🎓 **Analysis and Systems Development** – UNIP

 ---